boxiXia/EvolutionaryComputationReview/README.md

 related individuals that are able to breed among themselves, but are not able to breed with members of another species

-### Can allopatric &sympatric speciation occur in the TSP problem
+### Can allopatric &sympatric speciation occur in the TSP problem?

 + Allopatric speciation: physical separation (different geographical area) of a population, e.g., evolve TSP in islands
 + sympatric speciation: (same geographic area) reproductive/behavioral separation. e.g. the same solution with reversed order